manuelmfelix/RBikeSharingAnalysisLisbon/README.md

 ### app.R
   This R file has the code that produces the shiny appshowed above

+### analiseGiras.csv
   There is a file missing that has the full information for each dock, updated every minute for a full week in 2020, It could not be uploaded due to upload size       limitations
   This file is was created through the usage of the infoGiras.R and data_treatment.R files and the information gathered through the week mentioned above.